upperlinecode/string-theory-python-methods/README.md

 ## The Goal

 Musicians love to take vocals and modulate them or otherwise mess with them.
 Missy Elliott put her thing down, flipped it, and reversed it.
 T-Pain autotuned an entire decade.
-Kanye can will muffle loud yells so they sound distant, and Bon Iver will take near-whispers and turn them into a wall of sound and emotion.
+Kanye will muffle loud yells so they sound distant, and Bon Iver will take near-whispers and turn them into a wall of sound and emotion.

 ![beatmapper](https://media.giphy.com/media/10ZQLUWJ4HwvS/giphy.gif)